...

 Can I recover attorney fees in my uninsured motorist claim?

 Under Texas law you can recover attorney fees if a judge determines it is fair to award them at the end of a trial.
-An award of attorney fees is left to the discretion of the judge who hears the case, which means they are not guaranteed.

 What are the pitfalls of making an uninsured/underinsured motorist claim without a lawyer?